DataDink/MappedBinarySerializer/README.md

 and the speed of traditional run-time binary formatting.

-To accomplish this goal, this approach uses a separated member-map to define the serialized data's shape without being encoding into the binary data itself.
+To accomplish this goal, this approach uses a separated member-map to define the serialized data's shape without being encoded into the binary data itself.
 Readers and writers are pre-compiled runtime based on map/type combinations and aren't required to match type versions.
-These can then be cached in an application for performant, tollerant, light-weight communications.
+The compiled instances can then be cached in an application for performant, tollerant, light-weight communications.

 # Notes